JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

   ),
 )<T:featuredescription>

-// === Metadata Features

-//- OriginalPaperDate: Used to extract the publication year of each article.
-This temporal metadata allows for time-based comparisons, and could reveal shifts in fraud prevalence or detection over time.
-//- Country: Based on author affiliations.
-For multi-country papers, all countries listed were retained and used to generate indicators (e.g., number of countries, presence of top countries).
-//- Institution: Captures the organizations listed in the paper.
-From this field, derived features included the number of institutions per paper and binary indicators for top institutions, as described earlier.
-//- Domain and Field: These represent broader and more specific research areas, respectively (e.g., Domain: Medicine; Field: Oncology).
-They help account for domain-specific language patterns and publication norms.
-//- Author: Used to extract author count, as well as indicators for presence of frequent authors (top 100).
-Also forms the basis for author-related features used in the GNN setup.

-//All metadata features were either one-hot encoded (for categorical variables such as country or field) or standardized (for numeric values such as publication year or author count) before being fed into the classifiers as described in @onehot.

 == Additional Metadata Enrichment via OpenAlex API

-To extend the initial dataset with more detailed structural and contextual information, I implemented a custom asynchronous crawler leveraging the OpenAlex API (https://openalex.org/).
-This enrichment step was critical for supplying additional input features to my models.
+To extend the dataset with citation-related structural information, I implemented a custom asynchronous crawler using the OpenAlex API.
+This enrichment phase provided essential graph-based features for downstream analysis.

-To ensure stable and high-throughput access, I registered and used a personal API key.
-This granted increased rate limits and allowed for robust large-scale querying.

-For each paper in the dataset (identified by its DOI), the crawler retrieved:
+Each paper was identified by its DOI and augmented with:
 - Outgoing citations: A list of DOIs representing all works referenced by the article.
 - Incoming citations: A list of OpenAlex records (IDs, DOIs, titles) for all articles that cite the target paper.
 These were retrieved via paginated queries and merged for full coverage.

-This enriched citation metadata enabled the computation of structural features, such as in-degree and out-degree, that reflect a paper’s connectivity within the scholarly graph.
-While I did not implement a full Graph Neural Network (GNN), I incorporated these graph-derived features and node embeddings into traditional classifiers to capture structural information in a compact and learnable format.

-Initially, I also experimented with PageRank to quantify the relative centrality of papers within the citation graph.
-However, the resulting values showed almost no meaningful variance—differences only emerged at the 18th decimal place.
-This suggests that the citation network was too sparse or weakly connected to support informative PageRank scores.
-Therefore, I excluded PageRank from the final feature set due to its lack of interpretability and discriminative power.

-=== Citation-Based Network Features

-From the enriched metadata, I derived two numeric features reflecting local citation structure:

-- `incoming_citations_count`: The number of other papers that cite a given paper (i.e., the paper’s in-degree).
-- `outgoing_citations_count`: The number of references made by the paper (i.e., the paper’s out-degree).

-These features were obtained by counting entries in the `incoming_citations` and `outgoing_citations` lists.
-They provide important indicators of a paper’s visibility, impact, and referencing behavior and were included in both exploratory analysis and as model inputs.
+Not all papers had complete citation metadata available via OpenAlex.
+Some entries were missing DOI mappings or had incomplete incoming citation data.
+These were excluded from graph-based features to maintain consistency.

+To ensure robust and efficient querying, I registered a personal API key, which allowed for higher rate limits and greater stability during large-scale requests.

+=== Citation Graph Construction
+Using the enriched citation data, I constructed a directed graph with networkx.DiGraph, where:

+- Nodes represent papers (by DOI)

+- Directed edges represent citations (from citing to cited paper)

+The resulting graph contained:

+- 10,533,332 nodes

+- 17,326,008 directed edges

+This highlights the large-scale nature of the dataset and justifies the need for scalable representation methods such as node embeddings.

+=== Graph-Based Feature Engineering
+Two direct citation-based features were extracted per paper:

+- incoming_citations_count: In-degree (number of times cited)

+- outgoing_citations_count: Out-degree (number of references made)

+These structural metrics were used in exploratory data analysis and included in traditional classifiers.

-=== Node Embeddings for the Citation Network
+=== Node Embeddings

-To further leverage the structure of the citation graph, I generated node embeddings that represent each paper as a dense vector in a lower-dimensional space.

-Each node in the graph corresponds to a paper (by DOI), and each directed edge represents a citation from one paper to another.

-The embedding pipeline included the following steps:

-1. *Graph construction*: A directed graph was built using the `networkx.DiGraph` class.
-Nodes represent paper DOIs, and edges point from citing to cited papers.
-The constructed citation graph, based on outgoing citation links, consisted of 10,533,332 nodes and 17,326,008 directed edges.
-These values highlight the graph's large scale and the need for scalable representation learning techniques.

-2. *Embedding model*: I used ProNE (Probability-based Network Embedding), a scalable and efficient graph embedding algorithm.
-It was configured to produce 64-dimensional vectors and trained on the entire citation graph.
-Unlike GNNs, ProNE does not rely on message passing but uses spectral propagation and matrix factorization techniques to learn unsupervised representations.

-3. *Embedding training and storage*: After training, embeddings were extracted and matched to the subset of papers included in the modeling dataset.
+To represent each paper’s citation context more compactly, I trained node embeddings on the citation graph using ProNE (Probabilistic Network Embedding), a scalable spectral-based method.
+Configuration:

+- Embedding dimension: 64

+- Graph input: full citation graph

+- Training output: low-dimensional vector per node

-These node embeddings served as structural features in my classification models.
-They provide compact representations of each paper's position and neighborhood in the citation network, allowing machine learning models to learn from structural relationships without requiring full graph traversal at runtime.
+These embeddings serve as dense, learnable representations of each paper’s position and neighborhood in the citation network — similar to how word embeddings capture semantic similarity.

-To explore potential structure in the learned embeddings, I applied t-SNE for dimensionality reduction and visualized the embeddings in two-dimensional scatterplots.
-Points were color-coded by metadata such as publication year, field, domain, and retraction status.
-This offered a qualitative view into whether papers with similar characteristics tend to cluster in the embedding space, suggesting topical or structural grouping patterns as shown in @embedding1 and @embedding2.
+=== Embedding Visualization
+To explore structural patterns, I used t-SNE to reduce the 64-dimensional embeddings to 2D for visualization.
+Each point represents a paper, color-coded by metadata attributes such as:

+- Domain (see Figure @embedding1)

+- Retraction status (see Figure @embedding2)

+- Publication year, etc.

+These visualizations provided insight into whether papers with similar characteristics (e.g. domain, fraud label) are grouped closely in the structural embedding space.

 #figure(